asbru-cm/asbru-cm/doc/Manual/Preferences/KeyBindings.md

     For example users of the traditional mode have all windows available at the same time : Main Window, Tabs, Terminal, Connections list.

+    Gtk will use the following priority at the moment to test events

+    1. Main Window
+    2. Tabs widget
+    3. Terminal

-    Gtk will use the following priority at the moment to test events, if a key combination is processed in a window with precedence, the action will not be available for the window with less priority.
+    If a key combination is processed in a window with precedence, the action will not be available for the window with less priority.

     But key combinations in different windows is not restricted, because when working with detached window terminals there is no conflict with other windows.

 ## How to customize keybindings

 + Select a row